bokmann/font-awesome-rails/README.md

 The default value of this variable is taken from `ENV['RAILS_RELATIVE_URL_ROOT']`, so configuring the environment to define `RAILS_RELATIVE_URL_ROOT` is an alternative strategy.

+In addition you need to indicate the subfolder when you *precompile* the assets:

+    RAILS_ENV=production bundle exec rake assets:precompile RAILS_RELATIVE_URL_ROOT=/myrailsapp

 ### Rails 3.2

 **Note:** In Rails 3.2, make sure font-awesome-rails is outside the bundler asset group